All Episodes

 That's the issue.

-You know, that's where you know, you and I share similar values, David.
+You know, that's where, you know, you and I share similar values, David.

-We we think that it's important for us to do well as the people around us also do well.
+We think that it's important for us to do well as the people around us also do well.

 You don't want to be one wealthy person surrounded by a bunch of impoverished, desperate people.

-And the the problem with this whole revaluation of of gold uh scenario, which I pointed out in my report, is that it's going to wipe out the middle class, it's going to lead to unbelievable inflation.
+And the problem with this whole revaluation of gold scenario, which I pointed out in my report, is that it's going to wipe out the middle class.

 And I think, in my opinion, and don't take this as financial advice to the listeners, but in my opinion, the best way to survive this is to have metals.

-So it's the Morganreport.com slash ranger.
+So it's themorganreport.com slash Ranger.

 That's where you can get the special access right there, the landing page.